sequana/rnaseq/README.rst

 This is is the **rnaseq** pipeline from the `Sequana <https://sequana.readthedocs.org>`_ projet

-:Overview: TODO
+:Overview: RNASeq analysis from raw data to feature counts
 :Input: A set of Fastq Files and genome reference and annotation.
 :Output: MultiQC reports and feature Counts
 :Status: Production
 :Citation: Cokelaer et al, (2017), ‘Sequana’: a Set of Snakemake NGS pipelines, Journal of Open Source Software, 2(16), 352, JOSS DOI doi:10.21105/joss.00352